-Anonymised assignments are marked by the course lecturer and moderated by the Examiners.
+The marker for each subject will normally be the Assessor appointed to set that subject.
+Marks are moderated by the Examiners.
 Moderation is intended to ensure consistency and fairness across courses, and the moderators may adjust marks, or take any other necessary steps, to achieve this goal.